pi-etro/abc-invaders/README.md

 ABC Invaders is a 2D game developed with the [ABCg](https://github.com/hbatagelo/abcg) framework.

+ABC Invaders is a [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders) clone implemented with C++ programming language and OpenGL.
+This project was developed by us for the Computer Graphics course at UFABC.
+This 2D game is a simplified version of the original Space Invaders developed in 1978.
+The player is represented by a laser cannon able to move horizontally on the screen, with the objective to shoot all the aliens, that can also shoot the player (and then the game is over).
+The aliens move both horizontally and vertically, constantly approching the laser cannon.

 The main libraries used by ABCg ABCg are: [SDL](https://www.libsdl.org/) to handle inputs and outputs, [GLEW](http://glew.sourceforge.net/) to access the OpenGL graphical API and [emscripten](https://emscripten.org/) to generate the application's WebAssembly.

 ## Implementation